-Jerry needed the money to attend her senior year bus trip to Florida with her classmates.
-Jerry rationalized that she stole the money from her neighbor as a means to participate and not be singled out from the rest of the kids in her class.
-Her parents were going through a divorce, and they did not have the money for the trip.
+Jerry needed the $50 to attend her senior year bus trip with her classmates.
+She rationalized that she stole the money from her neighbor as a means to participate and not be singled out from the rest of the kids in her class.
+Her parents were going through a divorce and they did not have the money for the trip.
 Time passed and “the feeling of stealing from the neighbor wasn’t nearly as painful.”
-Jerry assumed that if she stole the money from her employer, the feeling would be the same and go away with time.
+Jerry assumed that if she stole the money from her employer, the feeling would also go away with time.
 After this realization, she began to rationalize why she needed the money.
 And so it began.

-A new life is born into this world, and the associate doctor returns to work.
-The associate settles back into her position at the office and discovers how well the team performed while she was away.
-Congratulating the team for their success, she begins to ask, “How did you manage, and what did you all do differently during my absence?”
-Surprised to learn of their success, she began to study the reports of production per provider.
-She notices a pattern and casually begins to converse with the senior doctor regarding the newly found procedures.
-Procedures in the reports supported the beginning of their discovery that "the reports are not right."
+The associate doctor returned to work.
+She settled back into her position and learned how well the team performed while she was away.
+Congratulating the team for their success, she asked, “How did you manage, and what did you all do differently during my absence?”
+Surprised to learn of their success, she studied the reports of production per provider.
+She notices a pattern and casually began to converse with the senior doctor regarding the newly found procedures.
+Procedures in the reports supported the beginning of their discovery that the reports were not right.

-Jerry began to notice the doctors reviewing the reports and “panic settled in.”
-How would Jerry back out or reduce her actions?
-Would she confess?
-Would she stop stealing?
-Or would she continue the pattern so the reports are consistent without showing a sharp decline?
-Jerry sustained her actions and assumed the doctors did not understand how to read the reports.
-She used her rationalization to reduce the negative impact by initiating a community-donated dental day for the office.
-All procedures provided during this day were free to those in need.
-Striving desperately to show her moral values to the doctors by giving back to the community, Jerry’s act of kindness initiated “red flags” to both doctors.
+he used her rationalization to reduce the negative impact by initiating a community-donated dental day for the office.
+All procedures provided this day were free to those in need.
+Striving desperately to show her moral values to the doctors by giving back to the community, Jerry’s act of kindness initiated red flags to both doctors.
 The psychological red flags helped the doctors confirm their questioning, and eventually, fraud was uncovered.

 Statistics reported by the Association of Certified Fraud Examiners in its 2016 Report to the Nations on Occupational Fraud and Abuse reveals that businesses with fewer than 100 employees report that 5.4% of fraud discovered happened by reviewing documents.
 Asset misappropriation (a billing scheme, in this case) resulted in 22.2% of cases surveyed.